 Excessive scratching is the second most common reason people take their pets to the vet.
-After all, no one likes it when their dog gets all itchy.

-The truth is, every dog is going to scratch from time to time.
+But the truth is, every dog is going to scratch from time to time.
 This isn’t always a bad sign, but something that sometimes happens without any reason, much like we might unconsciously scratch our own nose.

 However, if your dog seems to be itching constantly, to the point where it causes inconvenience and continuous self-licking or chewing, it’s pretty obvious there’s some sort of problem that needs to be addressed.